0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 **B. Credential**

-This part of the flow consists of retreiving claims from an Issuer and saving them in the wallet.
-One or more claims can be retreived and one or more claims can be removed from the wallet.
+This part of the flow consists of retrieving claims from an Issuer and saving them in the wallet.
+One or more claims can be retrieved and one or more claims can be removed from the wallet.

 #### ***1. Fetch and Save Claims***